 Religion in Ancient Greece

-The Ancient Greeks were polytheists (they worshipped many gods).
+The Ancient Greeks were polytheists (they worshiped many gods).
 The Greeks imagined that gods and goddesses were like human beings.
 Often they behaved just as badly!

 Among the gods and goddesses were Aphrodite, goddess of beauty and love, Athena, goddess of wisdom, Artemis goddess of hunting, the moon and childbirth and Ares god of war.
-They also worshipped Dionysus god of wine, (he was also god of music, dancing and the theatre), Demeter goddess of crops, Hephaestus the blacksmith of the gods and Hermes the messenger of the gods.
+They also worshiped Dionysus god of wine, (he was also god of music, dancing and the theater), Demeter goddess of crops, Hephaestus the blacksmith of the gods and Hermes the messenger of the gods.

 Other gods were Poseidon god of the sea and Hades the god of the dead who ruled over a gloomy underworld where the spirits of the dead dwelt.